Syntax

 Purpose

-This function is primarily used for AES encryption, which can be enabled by using the
+This function is mainly used for AES encryption of data.
+The functionality is controlled by the

 tde_methodparameter.
-For more information, see tde_method.The required privilege for this function is
+For more information, see tde_method.The required privilege is

-ENCRYPT.plaintextis the plaintext to be encrypted using AES.[, iv]is an optional parameter that represents the initialization vector.The function uses the current primary key of the tenant for encryption.
-The default encryption algorithm is AES-256-CBC.
-You can change the encryption algorithm by using the block_encryption_mode parameter.
-Currently, only encryption algorithms of the AES type are supported.
+ENCRYPT.plaintextis the plaintext to be encrypted.[, iv]is an optional parameter that specifies the initialization vector.The key used by this function is the current tenant's primary key.
+The default encryption algorithm is AES-128-ECB, which can be changed by setting the system variable block_encryption_mode.
+Only AES encryption algorithms are supported.

-iv, such as AES-128-CFB1, are supported.
-When using such algorithms for encryption and decryption, the initialization vectorivmust be explicitly provided as the second parameter of the function.
+iv, such as AES-128-CFB1.
+When using these algorithms for encryption or decryption, you must explicitly provide the initialization vectorivas the second parameter of the function.
 The minimum length ofivis 16 bytes.Key rotation does not affect decryption operations.

 Examples

-The INSERT and UPDATE statements explicitly use the encryption function for columns that need encryption.
+Use the INSERT / UPDATE statement to explicitly use the encryption function for the encrypted column.

--- Encrypt plaintext and insert it into the cipher_col column of the tbl table.
+-- Encrypt the plaintext and write it to the cipher_col column in the tbl table.

 -- If any value in the value list uses the encryption function, the corresponding privilege is required.